andyreagan/revj/readme.md

 GUI
 ===
 There is a very simple interface that displays a welcome message if everything was installed correctly.
+If not,
-If not, check that Graphviz is installed, ex: `dot` is in the `PATH`, and if there is `pyparsing.py` in `PYTHONPATH`.
+check that Graphviz is installed,
+ex: `dot` is in the `PATH`,
+and if there is `pyparsing.py` in `PYTHONPATH`.

-Paste the SQL in the upper text entry, select the diagram generation algorith (or leave the default "fdp"), and press "Generate diagram".
+Paste the SQL in the upper text entry, select the diagram generation algorithm
+(or leave the default "fdp"),
+and press "Generate diagram".
 If edges are cluttered, increase the "distance" parameter.
 In case there are any problems due to the `dir.g` script, please use the "one-pass" algorithm, or use the command line.

 The generated diagram is in the file `current.gif`.
 You can also edit `current.dot` and run `dot` on top of it.

 To run the tool: